Hofbrau: History in California

 This restaurant concept was developed in San Francisco following World War II, and spread throughout Northern California.

 In 1947, Albert Pollack opened the Almond Blossom Restaurant on Van Ness Avenue at Geary in San Francisco.
 KFRC vocalist Tommy Harris, his cousin, became his partner in the restaurant.
 It was renamed Tommy's Joynt in 1951.
 In 1957, Pollack sold his share to his cousin, Billy Veprin.
 In 1958, the 34-room boarding house above Tommy's Joynt was demolished.
 In the 1960s and 1970s, Pollack owned Slattery's, the Main Stem, Hink's, the Red Chimney and the Leopard Cafe.
 In 1979, Pollack bought back Billy Veprin's share of Tommy's Joynt, when Tommy Harris retired.
 As of 2023, Tommy's Joynt is still in operation.
 Robert E. Mason, a chef who became a partner, added buffalo stew to the menu, after a chance conversation with a diner visiting from a Wyoming buffalo ranch.
 In 1986, Tommy's Joynt is where Metallica invited bassist Jason Newsted to join the group after the death of Cliff Burton.
 In 2015, restaurateur Chris Henry purchased Tommy's Joynt.

-In the 1950s, successful chains like Harry's Hof Brau, Sam's Hofbrau and Chick-n-Coop were established in Northern California.
+In the 1950s, successful restaurant chains like Harry's Hofbrau, Sam's Hofbrau and Chick-n-Coop were established in Northern California.

-In 1958, Albert Pollack and partner Lefty O'Doul opened Lefty O'Doul's at Union Square on Geary Street.
+In 1958, Albert Pollack and partner Lefty O'Doul opened Lefty O'Doul's restaurant and bar at Union Square on Geary Street.
 Lefty O'Douls, a beloved hofbrau on Union Square in San Francisco since 1958, closed in 2017 after a bitter dispute with their landlord.
 Hofbraus have declined in business success and popularity in the 21st century.

 In 2018, Brennan's, a popular hofbrau in Berkeley, closed after 60 years in business.

 In 2019, Harry's Hofbrau, once a larger chain, lost the lease on its San Jose restaurant.
 That restaurant then closed, after 42 years in business.
 As of 2023, Harry's Hofbrau has two locations, in San Leandro and Redwood City.

 In 2023, Sam's Hof Brau, in business in Sacramento for 64 years, was severely damaged by a fire.
 In January, 2024, the owners announced that Sam's Hof Brau would not reopen.

 Operations

-Restaurants are laid out cafeteria-style: Customers take a tray and utensils at the beginning of a long steam table, place meat orders at the carvery station, add side dishes as they move down the line, pay the cashier at the end of the line, and then seat themselves.
+Many restaurants are laid out cafeteria-style: customers take a tray and utensils at the beginning of a long steam table, place meat orders at the carvery station, add side dishes as they move down the line, pay the cashier at the end of the line, and then seat themselves.

 Expansive dining areas are generally available at larger hofbraus, and are typically used as meeting places for large groups of people who gather to eat, drink, watch sports on television, and have parties.